 If you start sweating right after showering, you might not be letting your body cool down after a hot shower.
 When you get out of the shower, wait a few minutes before getting dressed.
 Giving your skin time to cool down and dry off can help prevent your underarms from sweating.
 This is especially important if you live in a hot, humid climate or take hot showers.

-Less sweat equals less stains, right?
+Less sweat equals fewer stains, right?
 If excessive sweat is leading to stains, try switching from a standard deodorant to one with antiperspirant.
-Deodorant is designed to kill the odor under your arms, but antiperspirant is designed to reduce sweat.
-To help decide if deodorant or antiperspirant is best for your, check out our guide to antiperspirant vs. deodorant.
+Deodorant works by killing the odor under your arms, but antiperspirant works by reducing sweat.
+To help decide if deodorant or antiperspirant is best for you, check out our guide on antiperspirant vs. deodorant.

 Antiperspirant helps control sweat by temporarily clogging your sweat glands.
 If you’ve never used this type of product, it’s important to apply antiperspirant the right way to make it the most effective.
-When applying antiperspirant, only apply it to clean, dry skin.
-We recommend using antiperspirants at night to make it more effective.
-Nighttime application allows the formula to soak into your skin overnight and protect you from sweat the next day.
+One way to help prevent stains is to switch to nighttime application, especially for antiperspirants.
+Antiperspirant works by temporarily blocking your sweat glands to prevent you from sweating.
+Applying antiperspirant at night gives the formula enough time to soak into your skin and effectively prevent you from sweating the next day.

 Underarm hair can collect excess sweat, dirt, and bacteria, which can lead to sweat stains on your clothes.
 Trimming or shaving your underarms can help reduce sweat and body odor.